 - Infrastructure assets depreciated historical cost.
 Not all roads and infrastructure assets are included in the Balance Sheet as the asset valuation reflects historic expenditure incurred on such assets from a point in time.
-Any roads provided by private developers that are adopted by the Authority are not individually recognised on the Balance Sheet and are effectively recorded at nil value; - Community assets and assets under construction depreciated historical cost; - All other operational PPE assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+Any roads provided by private developers that are adopted by the Authority are not individually recognised on the Balance Sheet and are effectively recorded at nil value.
+From 2021/2022, only the Net Book Value of Infrastructure Assets has been reported in the Accounts, as allowed by CIPFA's temporary adjustment to the Accounting Code of Practice.
+In accordance with provision 24L of The Local Authorities (Capital Finance and Accounting) (Wales) (Amendment) Regulations 2022), where works have been undertaken to existing Infrastructure Assets, the carrying amount of any component that has been replaced has been determined as being nil. - Community assets and assets under construction depreciated historical cost; - All other operational PPE assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
 Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
 Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value; and - Surplus Assets under PPE fair value in accordance with the definitions and measurement requirements in IFRS13.